mcarletti/sandbox-engine/README.md

 ### Generate documentation

-The documentation is generated using [Doxygen](https://www.doxygen.nl/).
+The documentation is generated using [Doxygen](https://www.doxygen.nl/) and [Doxygen Awesome](https://github.com/jothepro/doxygen-awesome-css) theme.
 Simply run the following command to generate the documentation in the `doc` folder.

 ```bash